kapetan/repaint/README.md

 [http://kapetan.github.io/repaint-chrome/examples/wiki.html][wiki]

+# Why?

+3 years ago [@devongovett](http://twitter.com/devongovett) joked around with a [script](http://badassjs.com/post/20294238453/webkit-js-yes-it-has-finally-happened-browser) he created that could render HTML in the browser so that it would look the same in all browsers.

+In August I happened to run into a [post](http://limpet.net/mbrubeck/2014/08/08/toy-layout-engine-1.html) by [Matt Brubeck](http://limpet.net/mbrubeck/) who wanted to do a browser engine, and it got me thinking.
+So I started working on this project around that time, and I now think it's ready to be judged by others.

 There are still a lot of functionalities missing, but it is able to render some basic HTML.
 Right now it only works in the browser, but might be made to run in a node environment with some modifications.

+# Installation

 	npm install repaint